Symptoms & Testing

 Minnesota residents can use the Mail Order Testing Program.
 Order your saliva test online from Vault Health and it will be mailed to you.
 Complete the test at home and mail it back using the pre-paid envelope that is provided.
 You will receive your results within 24-48 hours of the lab receiving your sample.

 If you have an established relationship with a medical provider in the community, please contact that clinic to inquire about testing options.
 Additional testing sites have been designated by local providers or public health departments such as:

 - ND Department of Health Testing Locations

-Please complete the Student COVID-19 Reporting Form if you have tested positive, been in contact with someone who has, or need to care for someone who has COVID-19.
+Students are asked to complete the Student COVID-19 Reporting Form if you have tested positive or have been in contact with someone who has.
 The Dean of Students Office can then assist you in verifying a diagnosis, approving absences, notifying faculty, and coordinating support services related to housing, technology, and other needs.

 Employees are asked to complete the Employee COVID-19 Reporting Form if you have tested positive or have been in contact with someone who has.
 The Human Resources Office can provide assistance to you once you have completed this form.